 Tinea capitis is a dermatophyte infection of the scalp that occurs primarily in children.
 The causative organism varies with geographic location.
 In Australia, Microsporum canis and Trichophyton tonsurans predominate.
-There have been increasing reports of tinea capitis caused by Trichophyton soudanense (Figure 5), Trichophyton violaceum, and Microsporum audouinii in immigrant children from East Africa, and confirmation of transmission to local populations.5 cuticle, and the hair breaks off level with the follicular orifice giving rise to 'black dot' tinea capitis in patients with dark hair.
-Inflammation varies from a fine scale to kerion formation, characterised by a boggy, purulent mass.
+There have been increasing reports of tinea capitis caused by Trichophyton soudanense (Figure 5), Trichophyton violaceum and Microsporum audouinii in immigrant children from East Africa, and confirmation of transmission to local populations.9

-There are two main patterns of tinea capitis invasion: ectothrix and endothrix.
+The two main patterns of tinea capitis invasion are: ectothrix and endothrix.
 In ectothrix infection (e.g. M. canis infection), arthroconidia (fungal spores) surround and destroy the cuticle, resulting in annular patches of partial alopecia.
 In endothrix infection (e.g. T. tonsurans infection), the arthroconidia are found within the hair shaft.
-This weakens the
+This weakens the cuticle, and the hair breaks off level with the follicular orifice giving rise to 'black dot' tinea capitis in patients with dark hair.
+Inflammation varies from a fine scale to kerion formation, characterised by a boggy, purulent mass.